Congressional Delegation visit PSAB

-U.S. Sen. Tom Cotton of Arkansas speaks with U.S. service members during a visit to Prince Sultan Air Base, Saudi Arabia, Feb.
+U.S. Sen. Tom Cotton of Arkansas poses for a photo with U.S. service members in front of an F-16 during a visit to Prince Sultan Air Base, Saudi Arabia, Feb.
 21, 2023.
 Seven U.S. senators visited the Kingdom of Saudi Arabia and met with Team PSAB service members.
 (U.S. Air Force photo by Joao Marcus Costa)

 |Date Taken: